zhyj3038/SpeedUpCNN-Pytorch-master/README.md

 ***

-2. The results of the model with DP
+2.The results of the model with DP

 Run Training Code:   `python DP/train_XXX.py or train.py`